chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 | API docs | One must know the name of the function/value to be able to read its documentation.
 Most won't know the name until you teach it to them.
 Likewise, people don't learn by reading alphabetized lists of disconnected information
 | Wiki | Content is usually not written by the code's authors, but by multiple 3rd-party people.
 There are often multiple disconnected voices throughout the material.
 It's like asking a student to write his own lesson plan.

-Note: this section is sourced from only two blog posts, [What Nobody Tells You About Documentation](https://www.divio.com/blog/documentation/) and [Teach, Don't Tell](http://stevelosh.com/blog/2013/09/teach-dont-tell/).
-Understand these as a starting point for defining a criteria for "good" documentation, not a final "there's nothing more to say" conclusion.

 ### How does current PureScript documentation compare?

+Now that we have defined what PureScript's documentation *should* look like, what does PureScript *currently* have for documentation?

 Below, we tagged each documentation effort with its documentation type (if yours isn't listed or is incorrect, notify us).
-By looking at what exists, we can see that the following types of documentation are lacking:
+From seeing this, it looks like the following types of documentation are lacking:
 - Hooks
 - How-To Guides
 - Explanations